Simbioz/sequencer.js/README.md

 sequencer.doWaitForHandle(blockUntilLaterHandle);

 // Wait for the promise to be fulfilled (optional es6-promise-extension)
-// You can optionally obtain the promise's value or rejection reason var url = "https://cors-test.appspot.com/test";
+// You can optionally obtain the promise's value and/or rejection reason var url = "https://cors-test.appspot.com/test";
 sequencer.doWaitForPromise(fetch(url), function (response) {
     console.log("Received HTTP " + response.status + " from " + url);